-For the plausibility checks, an extensive list of theoretically possible contradictions in the respondents' statements was checked.
+For the plausibility checks, an extensive list of theoretically possible contradictions in the respondents statements was checked.
 The checks conducted during the previous waves were adapted and extended for the current wave.
-Furthermore, the household structure and spell data were checked for plausibility - especially for inadmissible overlaps within the individual spell types.
-Generally, only the data gathered in the cross-section of wave 13 were verified.
-No checks were conducted in the longitudinal section, that is, to compare the information provided in the current wave with that provided in the previous wave.
+Furthermore, the household structure and spell data were checked for plausibility - especially for inadmissible overlaps within the individual

-&lt;sup>34 As of wave 4, code "-10" has only been used to differentiate between personal and senior citizen questionnaires.
+39 As of wave 4, code "-10" has only been used to differentiate between personal and senior citizen questionnaires.
 Up to and including wave 3, there was an additional differentiation at the household level between first-time and repeatedly interviewed households.
 The differentiation at the household level is not continued in wave 4 due to the merger of the questionnaire versions into one comprehensive household questionnaire.